-Gynecologic cancers are cancers of women’s reproductive organs.
-The five main types are cervical, ovarian, uterine, vaginal, and vulvar cancer.
-In this post we will discuss cervical, uterine and ovarian cancers.
+Gynecologic cancer is cancer of a women’s reproductive organs.
+The five main types of gynecologic cancers are cervical, ovarian, uterine, vaginal, and vulvar cancer.
+The most common gynecologic cancer is uterine cancer.
+In this post, we will discuss cervical, uterine, and ovarian cancers.

 All women are at risk for cervical cancer, although it occurs most often in women over age 30.
 Long-lasting infection with certain types of human papillomavirus (HPV) is the main cause of cervical cancer.
 Uterine cancer is endometrial cancer that forms in the lining of your uterus.
 All women are at risk for uterine cancer as long as they have a uterus, but the risk increases with age.
 Ovarian cancer is a group of diseases that originates in the ovaries, or in the related areas of the fallopian tubes and the peritoneum and it comes in a variety of different tumor types.
 The most common tumor type is high-grade serous carcinoma, occurring in about 70% of ovarian cancer cases.
 Like with uterine cancer, there is no way to know for sure if you will get ovarian cancer, although most women get it without being at high risk.

 Several hereditary conditions can raise your chance of getting cancer.
 Two of the most common are hereditary breast and ovarian cancer and Lynch syndrome.
 If you have a family history of breast or ovarian cancer, you may have a higher ovarian cancer risk.
 All women are at risk for uterine cancer as long as they have a uterus, but the risk increases with age.
 Most uterine cancers are found in women who are going through or who have gone through menopause.
 Some studies suggest that women who take estrogen without progesterone for 10 or more years may have an increased risk of ovarian cancer.